JiajunCui-jjc/HTF_OBC_historical_analysis/README.md

         - step1.2_HTF_bykmers_wholegenomeuniquekmers/: kmer filtering, querying, and assignment
     - step2_Oantigengenes/: detection of six O-antigen genes P/A including espE2 rescue
     - step3_combine/: integration of HTF and O-antigen data, generation of summary and plots
+    - step4_pankmer_with_Psyr/: run pankmer, PCoA and NJ tree for ATUE5 and P.syr strains.

 results/